immcantation/immcantation/docs/_include/usage.rst

       Defaults to a truncated version of the sequence filename.
   -o  Output directory.
 Will be created if it does not exist.
       Defaults to a directory matching the sample identifier in the current working directory.
   -f  Output format.
 One of airr (default) or changeo.
+Defaults to airr.
   -p  Number of subprocesses for multiprocessing tools.
       Defaults to the available cores.
   -k  Specify to filter the output to only productive/functional sequences.
   -i  Specify to allow partial alignments.
+  -z  Specify to disable cleaning and compression of temporary files.
   -h  This message.

 ..
 End changeo-igblast